 Crooked (Käppyräinen, poems, 1954)

-A Shoemaker is a Wise Man Too (Suutarikin, suuri viisas, poems and prose, 1961)
+And the Cobbler, Great Wise Man (Suutarikin, suuri viisas, poems and prose, 1961)

 So what the, Leevi (Entäs sitten, Leevi, novel, 1965)

 An essay on Lauri Viita and other Finnish working class authors by literary critic Pekka Tarkka and selection of Lauri Viita’s poems translated by Herbert Lomas can be read in the online journal Books from Finland.